Watch a 5 Minute Demo

 General Compliance Program Protocols

 Iterable has established a Security program demonstrating its commitment to compliance with all laws, regulations, and ethical standards as they apply to the conduct of its business and its role as a Growth Marketing Platform.
 Employment is conditioned on pre-hire screening and background checks, and adherence to Iterable’s security standards.
-Iterable provides its employees with the tools they need to meet the requirements set forth in the laws and standards established by Iterable As the regulatory landscape continues to change, all employees are expected to comply with the letter, as well as the spirit of all laws, regulations, and Iterable policies affecting business operations.
-Iterable’s security program includes:
+Iterable provides its employees with the tools they need to meet the requirements set forth in the laws and standards established by Iterable.
+Iterable’s Security program includes:

-• Compliance with all applicable Corporate and departmental policies and procedures.
-Corporate policies cover a wide array of Privacy, Security, and General Compliance topics, while departmental policies and procedural guidance documents are unique to individual groups within Iterable.
+• Compliance with all applicable policies and procedures.
+Iterable policies cover a wide array of Privacy, Security, and General Compliance topics, while procedural guidance documents are unique to individual groups within Iterable.
 Policies are formalized and documented through a policy implementation process and are reviewed / updated based on regulatory and operational changes.
-Employees and other relevant parties must acknowledge understanding of, and agreement to abide by, all policies and standards.
+Information Security Policies (ISPs) are annually reviewed, revised, approved by senior management, and audited in our third-party audits.
+Employees and other relevant parties must acknowledge understanding of, and agreement to abide by, all policies and standards, including all ISPs.

 Access Control